I want to go abroad. How do I start the process?

 Check out the Events page on the Global Learning website to see what’s coming up!
 Be sure to read the event description to find out if the event will be helpful to you.

-Are there Cornell students I can talk with about study abroad opportunities?
+Are there Cornell students I can talk with about study abroad?

 Global Learning Education Abroad has a returned students contact list, which includes the names, contact information, and program information for other Cornell students who have studied abroad and agreed to share their experience.
-Additionally, our Global Learning Ambassadors are always a great resource if you have questions that you think only a Cornell peer can answer.
-Feel free to visit our "Get Advice" section to learn more.
+Ask your Education Abroad advisor to learn more.

 Where can I find all program opportunities?

 On this website, you can browse Discover Programs to learn about study abroad opportunities.

 Search here for all on- and off-campus opportunities: all global learning opportunities, as well as opportunities for career development, community-engaged learning and service, fellowships and funding, research, and other special interest programs.